Fudgy One Bowl Brownies (Better Than Box Mix)

 Preheat oven to 350°F.

-Line a 9×13 metal baking pan with parchment paper or lightly grease it.
+Line a 9×13 metal baking dish with parchment paper or lightly grease it.

 Step 2 — Whisk the Wet Ingredients